BudDi is a web platform intended to automatically fill random budgets (either manually or regularly) and keep track of expenses.

-For example: You can use it to organize all projects or organisations you want to donate money to.
+For example, you can use it to organize all projects or organisations you want to donate money to.
 BudDi will make sure that your donations are distributed equally between all projects.
-And if you want to use an automated schedule, it will also randomly choose the next projects you want to donate to.
+And if you want to use an automated schedule, it will also randomly choose the next projects you want to donate to depending on the time schedule that you have set.

-- Create budgets and randomly chose them for payment (in an equally distributed fashion).
+- Create budgets and randomly choose them for payment (in an equally distributed fashion).

-- A Scheduler that randomly chooses X budgets every Y days (add 00:30) for payment.
+- A Scheduler that randomly chooses X budgets every Y days (at 00:30) for payment.

 - Upload recipes for payments.